Click to view all photos of the North Campus groundbreaking.

 As a result of the Courage to Commit comprehensive campaign, the North Campus building expansion will offer over 40,000 square feet of additional space including classrooms, art/science room, music/dance room, a library and reading space, offices, special education/small group instruction spaces and a playground.
 The building will serve as a gathering space and community resource for over 350 students, their families and neighborhood residents.
 The new building broke ground in December of 2015 and opened in August 2016 with two of the four floors complete.

 First phase funding was made possible by a small, dedicated group of individuals and foundation friends who are passionately driven to educate more students as quickly as possible.
 Waiting another year to offer access to high-quality Christian education was unacceptable to these committed partners!

 The North Campus is currently serving 220 three-year-olds to 4th grade students.
 Phase I of the expansion is nearly complete.
 Four classrooms still need furnishing and equipping.
 (One of the four is critical for fall 2018 as the campus adds a 5th grade class.)
 A full kitchen build-out, library finishing touches, playground and parking lot completion will round out this final phase of the project.
 At full capacity, the North Campus will serve 350 students.
-As the campus develops there is built-in flexibility to create a full elementary/middle school through 8th grade or to start a group of expansion classrooms, maintaining a robust early childhood/elementary school campus.
+As the campus further develops there is built-in flexibility to create a full elementary/middle school through 8th grade or to start a group of expansion classrooms, maintaining a robust early childhood/elementary school campus.